h4ince/Notorious2.0/README.md

 # Notorious2.0
-notorious but better by @K1llb0t
+it supposed to be a leak but @K1llb0t allow me to make it public and yes its better